-All VUTEk Pro, GS, GSr, and S3 series printers support JDF (Job Definition Format).
-JDF enables Fiery XF to receive information, such as media consumption and ink consumption, from the printer.
-If you select a JDF-compliant printer as the device type, you can print via the JDF port.
+All recent VUTEk printers support bi-directional communication, which enables Fiery XF to receive information, such as media consumption and ink consumption, from the printer.

-When you print via the JDF port, print files are saved in RTL and GIF format to the JDF/Upload folder.
+When you print via the IP network, print files are saved in RTL and GIF format to the JDF/Upload folder.